Symplectic Quantization: numerical results for the Feynman propagator on a 1+1 lattice and the theoretical relation with Quantum Field Theory: Introduction

-An interesting idea in this direction, namely the proposal of a functional approach to field theory which is well defined from the probabilistic point of view in Lorentzian space-time, has been recently put forward by one of us and goes under the name of {\it ``symplectic quantization''}~\cite{GL21,G21,GLS24}.
-According to this approach, for a given quantum field $\phi(x)$, with $x = (ct,{\bf x})$ a point in four-dimensional space-time, one assumes a dependence on an additional time parameter $\tau$:

-which controls the continuos sequence of quantum fluctuations in each point of space-time.
+which controls the continuous sequence of quantum fluctuations in each point of space-time.
 Theories with such an additional time parameter are not a novelty, the whole Parisi-Wu stochastic quantization approach being based on this idea~\cite{PW81,DH87}.
-The very simple idea of stochastic quantization is to introduce a {\it fictitious} dynamics for the quantum fluctuations of a Euclidean field theory.
-This dynamics, following the analogy with statistical mechanics, is the one of a Langevin equation for the field $\phi(x,\tau)$: